Director, Strategic Initiatives

 This Diversity in Science Pathway is making space for scientists to build interdisciplinary and cross-sectoral teams to better evaluate new tools, methods, and ideas.
 The Pathway also offers participants career building tools including access to research collaborations, science professional development, training around conservation standards, mentoring, and an annual networking event to engage more broadly with the conservation community.
 In return, the projects led by Pathway scientists are where the organization is making some of its most important breakthroughs with direct application across all the Conservancy’s global priorities: lands, water, climate, oceans, and cities.

-Similarly, to fully realize our Shared Conservation Agenda, the Conservancy’s scientists must be equipped with the best biology, economics, and social science to make evidence-based investments to achieve our organizational goals as quickly and efficiently as possible.
-As the Director of the Science Professional Development Initiative, Dawn has developed a program tailored to Conservancy scientist that promotes and fosters increased effectiveness though opportunities designed to increase productivity, enhance knowledge, and develop skills to better enrich Conservancy’s science priorities.
+Similarly, to fully realize our Shared Conservation Agenda, the Conservancy’s current scientists must be equipped with the best biology, economics, and social science to make evidence-based investments to achieve our organizational goals as quickly and efficiently as possible.
+Through the Science Professional Development Initiative, Dawn has developed a program tailored to Conservancy scientist that promotes and fosters increased effectiveness though opportunities designed to increase productivity, enhance knowledge, and develop skills to better enrich Conservancy’s science priorities.

 Dawn holds a BA in environmental studies from Washington University; a PhD in ecology, evolution, and behavior from Indiana University; and was a post-doctoral researcher with the University of Georgia.
-In addition to her Directorships at the Conservancy, Dawn is also an Adjunct Professor at the University at Albany – State University of New York.
+She has research experience in the fields of climate change biology, life history evolution, disease ecology, and eco-physiology.